 An Accelerated Benefit is available in the event of a terminal illness.
-An insured employee (or insured spouse) has the option for early access of up to 100% of the face amount of the insurance coverage, if the insured person is medically certified by MetLife to be terminally ill with less than 12 months to live, and has at least \$20,000 in coverage.
+An insured employee, spouse or child has the option for early access of up to 100% of the face amount of the insurance coverage, if the insured person is medically certified by Minnesota Life to be terminally ill with less than 12 months to live, and has at least \$10,000 in coverage.
 (Active employees only.)